 Complex Systems Research Exchange

-Complex Systems Research Exchange is an online seminar series aimed at building an international research community in the interdisciplinary field of complex systems, very broadly defined.
-Our focus is on providing opportunities for early to mid-career researchers from different countries to get to know each other, present their research, exchange ideas, discuss career challenges, and receive constructive feedback.
-We are open to a wide range of research areas including network science, data science, computational social science, dynamical systems, mathematical biology and ecology, neuroscience, and more.
+Complex Systems Research Exchange (CREx) is an online seminar series aimed at building an international research community in the interdisciplinary field of complex systems, very broadly defined.
+Our focus is on creating opportunities to hear from early to mid-career researchers about their research, while also serving as a platform for networking and collaboration.
+We are open to a wide range of research areas including network science, nonlinear dynamics, dynamical systems, computational social science, science of science, machine learning and AI, data science, urban science and human mobility, mathematical biology and ecology, neuroscience, and more.

-Please subscribe to the mailing list to get announcements of upcoming seminars.
+Please subscribe to the mailing list to receive announcements of upcoming seminars.
 The Zoom link for each seminar will be sent to the mailing list shortly before the seminar.

 Please reach out to organizers if you are interested in giving a presentation yourself or know someone who would be interested.
 This seminar series is run on a volunteer basis and is currently organized without funding.

-Organizers: Jeehye Choi, Takayuki Hiraoka, Inho Hong, Hyewon Kim, Ayumi Ozawa, Taekho You
+Organizers: Jeehye Choi, Takayuki Hiraoka, Inho Hong, Hyewon Kim, Kazuki Nakajima, Ayumi Ozawa, Taekho You

 Upcoming Seminars